Who are we looking for and why work at Children’s Hearings Scotland (CHS)?

 Our 2,500 volunteer Panel Members take part in children’s hearings in their local areas, making decisions with and for infants, children and young people.
 Our organisation also supports a network of 22 Area Support Teams made up of 400 volunteers who support Panel Members in their local communities.

-Our data and evidence function sits within a small, focussed team at CHS.
+Records management, information governance and the statutory information request service sit within a small, focussed team at CHS.
 As a team, we provide a range of services, structures and support to the organisation concentrating on aspects of information, assurance and performance.
 The need to ensure that the work of CHS as a public body is well-informed, appropriately documented and delivered in a way that is legislatively compliant is forefront for us as we deliver our work and support and advise our colleagues.